-Accelerating your deposit on binary options
+Boosting your deposit on binary options

 The last, but no less important piece of advice is the banal ability to stop, since greed always leads to the fact that you can lose not only your earned profit, but also your deposit.
 Therefore, if the deposit has been increased by 100-200%, you should either stop altogether, or take a break and continue another day.

-Strategies for accelerating your binary options deposit
+Strategies for boosting your binary options deposit

-There are several effective strategies for accelerating your deposit on binary options:
+There are several effective strategies for boosting your deposit on binary options:

 - Strategy using Martingale.